-This bill establishes a commission in New Hampshire tasked with studying the creation of a regulatory framework for stable tokens, tokenized real-world assets (RWAs), and blockchain-based trusts.
-The commission will examine the current regulatory landscape, legal and technological considerations, best practices from other jurisdictions, and the potential benefits and risks associated with these digital assets.
+This bill establishes a commission in New Hampshire tasked with studying the creation of regulatory frameworks for stable tokens, tokenized real-world assets (RWAs), and blockchain-based trusts.
+The commission will analyze the current regulatory landscape, legal and technological considerations, best practices from other jurisdictions, and the potential benefits and risks associated with these digital assets.
 It will also explore mechanisms for consumer protection and economic opportunities related to blockchain technology.
-The commission will consist of various members, including representatives from the House and Senate, the banking department, the attorney general's office, and industry experts, all appointed by relevant officials.
+The commission will consist of various members, including representatives from the state legislature, banking department, attorney general's office, and the blockchain technology industry, among others.

-Additionally, the bill includes a provision for the repeal of RSA 383:26 and its subdivision heading, which pertains to the commission's study of stable tokens and related frameworks, effective November 1, 2026.
-The commission is required to report its findings and recommendations for proposed legislation by this date, ensuring that stakeholders are informed of the commission's activities and insights into the regulatory landscape for digital assets in New Hampshire.
-The remainder of the act will take effect upon its passage.
+Additionally, the bill includes a provision for the repeal of RSA 383:26 and its associated subdivision heading, which pertains to the commission's study of stable tokens and related frameworks.
+The commission is required to report its findings and recommendations for proposed legislation by November 1, 2026, while the remainder of the act will take effect upon its passage on July 15, 2025.

 As Amended by the House: 383:26